ShawnQin/toggleSwitch/README.md

 `toggSwiVarCorrGLPext.m` use Gillespie algorithm to do simulation, a modified algorithm is called _Extrande_ is also included.

+`plotGillespieDataEWS.m' plot the EWS figure from Gillespie algorithm

 ## functions in negative feedback model
 `negativeVarCorrCLEext.m` this program implement CLE algorithm of a negative feedback motif and shows the false positve resutls when extrinsic noise is considered.